gavinworkman/SecondBrain/Draft 1.md

 - Introduce key studies (e.g., Fuller et al., Hagel, Morrey).

 _Many studies track injuries this way, including ones by Fuller et al., Hagel, and Morrey.
-This method a_
+This method accounts for smaller teams, more practices, and overall generalizes the results so they can be more accurate across populations and cohorts._

 #### B. **Soccer-Specific Injuries**